-N.14 Rome 2013: 900 Years of the Pie Postulatio Voluntatis: Stimulus for a Renewal Introduction (A.A.)
-5 Address of the Holy Father Benedict XVI to the members of the SMOM (Vatican Basilica - February 9, 2013) 7 Message of H.M.E.H. the Prince and Grand Master Fra' Matthew Festing on the occasion of the 900th anniversary of the Pie Postulatio Voluntatis (February 9, 2013) 15 From the speeches of His Holiness Pope Francis 21 Now, with momentum, towards the goal of the millennium!
+N.14 Rome 2013: 900 Years of the Pie Po stulatio Voluntatis: Stimulus for a Renewal Introduction 5 Address of the Holy Father Benedict XVI t February 9, 2013) o the members of the SMOM (Vatican Basilica - 7 Message of H.M.E.H. the Prince and Grand 900th anniversary of the Pie Postulatio Volume d Master Fra' Matthew Festing on the occasion of the untatis (February 9, 2013) 15 From the speeches of His Holiness Pope Fr rancis 21 Now, with momentum, towards the goal of the millennium!
 Cardinal Paolo Sardi 29 Baptismal vocation and vocation in the Orde of Malta Dom Henry O'Shea 35 The "Regulations and Commentary": source of initial and continuing formation.
 Some fundamental guidelines Fr.
 Constantino Gilardi, O.P.
 53 The spirituality of the Knight of St. John: a ministry of consolation Mons.
-Luigi Michele de Palma 69 Towards the solemn profession - aspirants, novices, simple vows: the journey of formation Fra' Duncan Gallie 79

-Origins and historical sources of the Order of Malta: Basic references for reflection on the Proprium Specificum and on the spirituality of the Order Rev. Bruno Martin 101 The Institute of Spirituality Winfried Graf Henckel von Donnersmarck 113 Approaching the spirituality of Obsequium Pauperum Albrecht Freiherr von Boeslager 123 "Ide, sem medo, para server"!
+Luigi Michele de Palma 69 Towards the solemn profession - aspirants, novices, simple vows: the journey of formation Fra' Duncan Gallie 79 Origins and historical sources of the Order of Malta: Basic references for reflection on the Proprium Specificum and on the spirituality of the Order Rev. Bruno Martin 101 The Institute of Spirituality Winfried Graf Henckel von Donnersmarck 113 Approaching the spirituality of Obsequium Pauperum Albrecht Freiherr von Boeslager 123 "Ide, sem medo, para server"!
 Rev. Alessandro Repossi 137 In memoriam 149 Past issues of the "Journal of Spirituality" 155

-N.15 Kome 2014: Introduction to the Spirituality of the Order of Malta

-Press release of the Communications Office 5 Introduction Archbishop Angelo Acerbi 11 Obedience, fundamental Christian virtue Cardinal Paolo Sardi 13 History of a spirituality Fr.
+N.15 Rome 2014: Introduction to the Spirituality of the Order of Malta Press release of the Communications Office e 5 Introduction Archbishop Angelo Acerbi 11 Obedience, fundamental Christian virtue Cardinal Paolo Sardi 13 History of a spirituality Fr.
 Bruno Martin 25 The spirituality of the Professed Knights Mons.
 Luigi Michele de Palma 41 Knights and Dames in Obedience (1956-2011) Fr.
 Constantino Gilardi, O.P.
 63 Notes for the spirituality of the Order of Malta's Chaplains Mons.
 Natale Loda 83 The spiritual formation of volunteers Rev. Fra' Georg Lengerke 105 The spirituality of leadership in the Order of Malta: A spirituality of service Fra' Duncan Gallie 125 Spiritual formation in hospitaller activities Dominique Prince de la Rochefoucauld-Montbel 141 The spirituality of the Order of Malta in daily life Dom Henry O'Shea 149 Spirituality in the font of service Richard J Wolff KJ 163 The Order of Malta's Institute of Spirituality Archbishop Angelo Acerbi 179 Past issues of "Journal of Spirituality" 189